avan989/Django-Postgres-Gunicorn-Nginx-Templates/README.md

 This is a template for an django application using docker + postgres + nginx.
 This templates requires the environment variables.

 # Environment Variables
 This templates requires 3 files to be created inorder to work.
 These files are .end.dev, .env.prod, and .env.prod.db.
-Theses variable sets the needed variables needed in django.setting and docker-compose files (both dev and production files)
+These files set the needed variables needed in django.setting and docker-compose files (both dev and production files). **They belong in the same directory as the docker-compose files. **

 Here is an examples of what you needs: